JavariaAshraf/RNAMicroArray_2025AKU/README.md

 By the end of this workshop, participants will be able to:

-- Understand the experimental design and workflow of RNA-Seq
+- Understand the experimental design and workflow of Microarray Transcriptome
-- Perform quality control of raw sequencing data
-- Align RNA-Seq reads to a reference genome
-- Generate gene-level count data
 - Conduct differential gene expression analysis
 - Perform functional enrichment (GO, KEGG)
-- Visualize transcriptomic data using heatmaps, volcano plots, and PCA
+- Visualize transcriptomic data using heatmaps, volcano plots, and barplots
 - Interpret biological meaning from statistical outputs

 ---